How to Hitchhike Like a Pro

 - When exiting the car, get out with everything you have if possible (obviously, you can’t do that if you have a bag in the trunk), but don’t get out first and then reach in for the rest.
 Speeding off with all of your stuff is an easy way to rob someone.

 - Never accept food or drink, especially if it’s unpackaged.
 To be able to politiely turn down such offers without looking too paranoid, keep some snacks and a bottle with you when you get in the car.

 - NEVER BE AFRAID TO TURN DOWN A CAR.
 Or get out of it along the way.
 Trust your gut and if something feels off, then get out.
 In the two years I’ve hitchhiked across both Australia and Europe, I’ve only ever turned down one ride and it was after I’d already been standing there for hours in the rain.
 A few minutes later, the car came back with the offer of a ‘shower at his house just over there...’
 I trusted my gut and for that, who knows what kind of bullet I dodged.
 So never be afraid to turn down a car.
 If you have to sleep there for the night, so be it (though walk a bit away so less people know where a potential victim is sleeping).

-Hitchhiking is a brilliant way to get around the world.
-You meet some awesome people, end up in some crazy (the good kind) places, and truly experience what it’s like to have an adventure.
+Hitchhiking is a brilliant way to get around the world and when done properly, fairly safe.
+You meet some awesome people, end up in some crazy places (though the good kind), and truly experience what it’s like to have an adventure.
 Yes, there are times when you hate it (like when the 100th car passes or those minutes turn into hours), but it’s a very unique way of seeing the world and I would really recommend trying it at least once.
-Also, you know, it’s free, so a great saver on tight budgets. ;)[an error occurred while processing this directive]
+Also, you know, it’s free, so a great saver on tight budgets.

 Travel Tip #4